 “This is first class, you should go to regular class,” he said.

-Oops.
+Oops, my bad.
 So that explains why the seats are big and comfortable, I have accidentally entered the first class coach.
 I muttered my apologies and asked where I should go.
 He motioned me to the end of the coach, past the cafe.
 With my luggage in tow, I walked my way to where us, the regular paying folks should be.

 In the regular coach, there are 3 seats on each row.
 It also had more people in it, but I managed to find me somewhere to sit on.
 I kept a close eye on this screen that shows which stations are we in already.
 The train ride took almost 3 hours, I could very well sleep if I wanted to.
 At long last, I reached my destination; I saw Patit and Klaus waiting for me in my last stop.
 I was suffering from migraine and asked Patit for a paracetamol, what she gave me instead was an aspirin that I had to dilute in water.